 This features allows you to quickly send and receive messages and run database queries directly from your radios.

 The types of text messages available:

 - A new text message (free form message).

-- · A predefined message (quick text message).
+- A predefined message (quick text message).

-- · An edited quick text message.
+- An edited quick text message.

+- A guery (ASTRO 25 Advanced Messaging Solution).